d-dawg78/MVA_DL/README.md

-# Deep Learning Project from the Master MVA program.
-Done with my friend Kodjo Mawuena Amekoe.
-More to come...

 #### Final Project Submission for the Deep Learning course at the École Normale Supérieure (Master MVA)!

 #### Group: Dorian Desblancs, Kodjo Mawuena Amekoe